scf37/fpscala2/README.md

 # fpscala2
-Production-grade todo app REST API in functional scala
+Production-grade todo app REST API in functional scala3

 This is an effort to create high quality application using FP approach with cats.
 As this is a learning project, custom code is preferred over existing FP libraries.